Copyright © 2006-2010 Davor Ocelic

 Double-check that all the permissions are granted to admin roles

-in the /etc/krb5kdc/kadm5.acl (as explained in
+in the /etc/krb5kdc/kadm5.acl

 the section called “Access rights”), and that the admin server has been